 The George Washington University and UnitedHealthcare may use your individually identifiable health information to administer the Plan and pay claims, to identify procedures, products, or services that you may find valuable, and as otherwise permitted or required by law.
 The George Washington University and UnitedHealthcare may request additional information from you to decide your claim for Benefits.
 The George Washington University and UnitedHealthcare will keep this information confidential.
-The George Washington University and UnitedHealthcare may also use your de-identified data for commercial purposes, including research, as permitted by law.
+The George Washington University and University and UnitedHealthcare will keep this information confidential.
+The George Washington University and University and University and UnitedHealthcare may also use your de-identified data for commercial purposes, including research, as permitted by law.